 Modifying High-Risk Foods for Babies

-- Apple: cook until very soft, grate or mash
+- Apple: cook until very soft, grate, mash, or slice into paper-thin slices

 - Bread with nut butter: avoid until you feel your baby is an advanced eater